chanimaybruch/chanimaybruch/README.md

 Now, I’m excited to bring my unique blend of qualitative depth and analytical precision to roles in UX research, qualitative research, or product management - especially in the AI and LLM space, where human-centered design is more vital than ever.

-🛠 Tools of the trade: Python, SQL, Power BI, Tableau, Excel 📊 Passion projects: Building dynamic dashboards and exploring rich datasets in my spare time ✉️ Get in touch: drchanimaybruch@gmail.com
+🛠 Tools of the trade: Python, SQL, Power BI, Tableau, Excel < br / > 📊 Passion projects: Building dynamic dashboards and exploring rich datasets in my spare time.  < br / > ✉️ Get in touch: drchanimaybruch@gmail.com < br / >
-✨ Fun fact: I write a weekly relationship advice column for a NY/NJ newspaper with 20K readers
+✨ Fun fact: I write a weekly relationship advice column for a NY/NJ newspaper with 20K readers. < br / >